Columbia protester arrest ignites free speech tug-of-war

 Where and when the latest tensions began

 On Oct.
-7, 2023, a Hamas-led attack killed around 1,200 people in Israel and took 251 hostages, according to the country’s military.
-Israel has retaliated with an ongoing air bombardment of Gaza, killing at least 48,500 people, according to the local health authority.
+7, 2023, a Hamas-led attack killed around 1,200 people in Israel and took 251 hostages.
+Israel retaliated with an air and ground campaign that has killed at least 48,500 people, according to the local health authority.
 Protests over the war have roiled colleges across the U.S., including Columbia University in New York.
 Masked demonstrators occupied parts of campus and disrupted classes.

 In the following months, Mr. Trump began discussing student visa revocations on the campaign trail and then set the stage on Day 1 of his new administration, Jan.
 20, 2025.
 That day, he signed an executive order vowing protection of U.S. citizens from immigrants who “intend to commit terrorist attacks, threaten our national security, espouse hateful ideology.”
 Also in January, he reaffirmed a policy, introduced in his first term, to “combat anti-Semitism vigorously” – including through prosecution and deportation.

-A Palestinian from Syria, Mr. Khalil is a recent Columbia graduate student who has had a green card, also known as a Permanent Resident Card.
-That means he has been authorized to live and work in the United States with a path to citizenship.
+A Palestinian from Syria, Mr. Khalil is a recent Columbia graduate student who has had a green card, also known as a permanent resident card.
+That means he has been authorized to live and work in the U.S. with a path to citizenship.
 Unlike migrants seeking to enter the U.S., immigrants who are in the country are entitled to due process in removal proceedings.
 Last year, he became a public face of student-led protests against Israel’s war in Gaza.

 The New York Times reports that Mr. Khalil described his role as a negotiator and spokesperson for a pro-Palestinian group called Columbia University Apartheid Divest.